From Ocean Waste to Wave Wear: The Journey of Recycled Clothing

 3. Shredding and Processing

-The sorted plastics are then shredded into small flakes.
-These flakes are further processed and melted down to create pellets.
-These pellets are the raw material used to produce recycled polyester fibers.
+The sorted plastic is shredded into tiny flakes.
+These flakes are then melted down and turned into small pellets, which serve as the raw material for recycled polyester fibers.

 4. Spinning into Yarn

-The recycled polyester pellets are melted and extruded into fine fibers, which are then spun into yarn.
-This yarn is just as strong and versatile as virgin polyester but with a significantly lower environmental footprint.
+The pellets are melted and extruded into a fine yarn.
+This yarn is just as strong and versatile as yarn made from new materials, but with a much lower environmental impact.

 5. Weaving and Knitting

-The recycled yarn is woven or knitted into fabric, ready to be turned into surf apparel.
-This fabric retains all the properties needed for high-performance surf-wear, including durability, flexibility, and quick-drying capabilities.
+The recycled yarn is then woven or knitted into a durable fabric that has all the properties needed for high-performance surfwear, like flexibility, quick-drying capabilities, and lasting quality.

 6. Designing and Manufacturing